 What is an electric generator?

-An electrical generator is all that a device capable of maintaining electric potential difference (voltage) between two points, called centers or terminals.
-Electric power generators are machines designed to transform mechanical energy into electric energy.
+An electric generator is any device capable of maintaining an electrical potential difference (voltage) between two points, called poles or terminals.
+Electric generators are electrical machines designed to transform mechanical energy into electrical energy.

 Operation of an electric generator

 The operation of an electric generator is similar to that of an electric motor running in reverse.

 This transformation is achieved by the action of a magnetic field on the electrical conductors arranged in coils on a sheet metal frame.
 If mechanically there is a relative movement between the conductors and the field, an electromotive force is generated, as physicist Michael Faraday discovered.